gedex/wp-slack/readme.md

 ![Your channel get notified when some events occur.](assets/screenshot-3.png)

 ## Changelog ##

+### 0.6.0 ###
+* Fix spinner is not showing when sending test notification.
+* Convert HTML entities in Slack notifications.
+* Bump tested up to 4.7.3.
+* For developers, unit tests and end-to-end tests were added.

 ### 0.5.1 ###
 * Removed bin directory for published plugin in WP.org.
 Props otto42